Polynomial Ensembles and P\'olya Frequency Functions: Notation and Main Results

 where

 and $\Gamma$ denotes the Gamma function.
+These constants may be found using the techniques from Chapter~3 in \cite{Hua}, for example.

 Let us emphasize that the $K$-invariance of the matrix functions $f_M$ is crucial for the bijectivity of the mappings $\mathcal{I}_M$.
 Furthermore, the mappings $\mathcal{I}_M$ remain bijective when restricted to probability densities.
 Finally, the reader familiar with \cite{KK:2016a} should be warned that the names of the operators $\mathcal{I}_M$ follow a different logic than in \cite{KK:2016a}.

 In particular, the $K$-invariant functions on $M$ correspond to symmetric functions of $n$ eigenvalues or squared singular values.
 This observation will also be important in Section~\ref{sec:transforms}, where we introduce the multivariate transforms central to our approach.